-The literature detailed in section 8 found that bait digging and shore-based activities can have direct and indirect effects on saltmarshes and reedbeds.
-These effects could influence the sediment characteristics, the populations of the target species, and the macrofaunal communities if levels of shore-based activities were sufficiently high and over a prolonged period.
+The literature detailed in section 8 found that bait digging and disturbance of sediment from other shore-based activities including crab tiling and hand gathering could influence the sediment characteristics, the populations of the target species, and the macrofaunal communities if levels of shore-based activities were sufficiently high and over a prolonged period.

-The fishing activity report suggests that bait digging, and hand gathering is occurring in areas of saltmarsh within the MCZ, however this activity appears to be at very low levels (Curtin, 2021).
+Within Axe Estuary MCZ, bait digging and hand gathering is only known to occur at very low levels.
 There is some minor hand gathering of Peeler crabs for bait, mussels and pacific oysters from the eastern side of the channel but the harbour master has suggested that the composition of the river bed has changed from mud to an aggregation in which there is little life, and indicated that hand gathering has declined in the last few years as a result.
 Based on the current levels of these activities on the Axe Estuary there is not believed to be a significant impact of the shore-based activities on the protected features assessed.
 It is believed that these activities are occurring infrequently and at low levels, which likely gives the disturbed areas time to recover before they are revisited and disturbed again.
 The evidence presented in section 8 suggests recovery times for both sediment and smaller invertebrates that are impacted by trampling and digging are shorter when activity levels are low.